MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M02Lab04_Make_a_Playbook.md

 templates and activities and use the playbooks within the application.

-**Important Note:** This lab will provide you with an actual Dynamics 365 tenant and licenses for the Power platform applications you will be using in this course.
+**Important Note:** This lab will provide you with an actual Dynamics 365 tenant and licenses for the Power Platform applications you will be using in this course.
 You will only be provided with one tenant for the practice labs in this course.
-The settings and actions you take within this tenant do not roll-back or reset.
-Whereas the virtual machine you are provided with does reset each time you close the lab session.
-What’s more, Dynamics 365 is evolving all the time.
+The settings and actions you take within this tenant do not roll-back or reset, whereas the virtual machine you are provided with does reset each time you close the lab session.
+Please be aware that Dynamics 365 is evolving all the time.
 The instructions in this document may be different from what you experience in your actual Dynamics 365 tenant.
 It is also possible to experience a delay of several minutes before the virtual machine has network connectivity to begin the labs.